RUL 05.67.603 – College of Natural Resources Contract, Reappointment, Promotion and Tenure Standards and Procedures

 1. Introduction

-This rule describes the standards and procedures for reappointment, promotion, and tenure in the College of Natural Resources and is supplemental to and consistent with NCSU POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure.
+This rule describes the standards and procedures for reappointment, promotion, and tenure for tenure track faculty, and subsequent contract and promotion for professional track faculty, in the College of Natural Resources (CNR) and is supplemental to and consistent with POL05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and REG05.20.34 – Professional Faculty Ranks and Appointments.

-This document describes the philosophy behind the tenure and promotion process in the College of Natural Resources and identifies general issues that must be addressed in every dossier developed by a candidate for reappointment, promotion and/or tenure (RPT).
-This document is intended to guide faculty by clarifying expectations and committees to use while evaluating RPT cases and by providing guidance on the types of questions that need to be asked when evaluating cases for promotion and tenure.
-This document is also intended to provide Department Heads with a common format for comparing the merits of various tenure and promotion recommendations, clarity to provide mentorship and guidance, and for assuring procedural equity within the department.
+This document is intended to guide faculty by clarifying expectations, for committees to use while evaluating cases, and to provide guidance on the types of questions that need to be asked when evaluating cases.
+This document is also intended to provide Department Heads with a common format for comparing the merits of various recommendations, to provide clarity for mentorship and guidance, and to facilitate procedural equity within the department and college.

-Next to the initial decision to hire a particular faculty member, no decisions are more important than those relating to reappointment, promotion and tenure.
-The process by which these decisions are made must explicitly encourage our faculty to excel by continuously growing in professional stature and accomplishments.
-It must be based on clear criteria and a database that is consistent across the College, and it must encourage the faculty member to think not only about accomplishments, but about ways to constantly improve.
+The process by which decisions are made must explicitly encourage our faculty to excel by continuously growing in professional stature and accomplishments.
+It must be based on clear criteria and a database that is consistent across the college.
+It must encourage the faculty member to think not only about accomplishments, but about ways to constantly improve.

 3. General Standards

-There is no formula for tenure or promotion, (for both tenure track and professional faculty), nor should there be.
-Decisions about these matters will always be a judged based on individual faculty productivity in the areas outlined by the Statement of Faculty Responsibilities.
-However, the process of evaluating faculty for reappointment, promotion and/or tenure should be structured to encourage a high level of accomplishment and a constant quest for excellence in scholarship, however scholarship is manifested.
-Faculty members being considered for reappointment, promotion and tenure and/or promotion and the College Reappointment, Promotion and Tenure Committee (CRPTC) should assess each case based on the following three questions:
+There is no formula for tenure or for promotion (as applies to both tenure track and professional faculty), nor should there be.
+Decisions about these matters will always be based on individual faculty productivity in the areas outlined by the SFR.
+The process of evaluating faculty for subsequent contract, reappointment, promotion and/or tenure should be structured to encourage a high level of accomplishment and a constant quest for excellence in scholarship, however scholarship is manifested.
+Faculty members being considered for subsequent contract, reappointment, promotion and/or tenure will be assessed based on the following three questions by the Departmental Voting Faculty (DVF) and the College Reappointment, Promotion and Tenure Committee (CRPTC):

-To help Department Heads, candidates and the CRPTC, a table consisting of example metrics under reach of the different realms is provided.
+To help Department Heads, candidates, DVFs and the CRPTC, a table consisting of example metrics under each of the different realms is provided.
 This table will be reviewed each year by the CRPTC to ensure it is up-to-date.

 Teaching must be approached as a scholarly pursuit in which the faculty member is constantly testing new ideas and approaches to teaching, systematically evaluating their effectiveness, and adjusting accordingly.
 The dossier should describe these approaches to teaching improvement and the results of experimenting with different approaches.
 Examples of such documented endeavors include presentations and scholarly articles written about lessons learned in the classroom, teaching innovations, and other dimensions of teaching, advising, and guiding undergraduate and graduate students.

 Various constituents can evaluate the teaching skills of faculty.
-Students and alumni are probably best equipped to evaluate whether a faculty member demonstrates a sincere interest in students.
-Students can also evaluate the communication skills of the professor, the level of organization and preparation, their enthusiasm for teaching, and the ability to stimulate thinking and learning for these kinds of attributes, student evaluation, and ability to stimulate thinking and learning.
-For these kinds of attributes, student evaluation of teaching performance provides useful information to the faculty member and for the self-evaluation.
-Alumni are particularly useful in commenting on the impact of a professor on stimulating additional learning, on the level of interest in the student, and whether the material was up-to-date.
+Students are best equipped to evaluate whether a faculty member demonstrates a sincere interest in them.
+ClassEval and Peer Review of Teaching instruments are means by which an instructor is evaluated.
 Internal peers are in a good position to judge whether the material being presented is up-to-date and whether the faculty member is contributing to the overall mission of the unit.

 Faculty engaged in research should also be constantly thinking about ways to improve.
 Therefore, dossiers should explicitly describe, in their candidate statement, such things as intellectual barriers that have been reached in conducting research and steps that were taken to overcome these barriers.
 For example, this may describe taking a course on new techniques or traveling to a different institution to learn from others.